-Selection Process: Project proposals are reviewed by staff at NDEQ, Nebraska Health and Human Services, Nebraska Rural Water Association, Nebraska Association of Resources Districts, and potentially other individuals and organizations.
-Projects recommended by the reviewers are subject to final selection by the NDEQ Source Water Coordinator.
-Final recommendations will be forwarded to the Director of NDEQ for approval.
+Selection Process: Project proposals are reviewed by staff at NDEE, Nebraska Health and Human Services, Nebraska Rural Water Association, Nebraska Association of Resources Districts, and potentially other individuals and organizations.
+Projects recommended by the reviewers are subject to final selection by the NDEE Source Water Coordinator.
+Final recommendations will be forwarded to the Director of NDEE for approval.
 Items of consideration when selecting projects include:

 For more information, please follow these links: